settlemint/book-of-dalp/slides/slides.md

 ---

-# Thank You
+# Over to the experts

-Kudos to the Product Strategy and Engineering teams for turning the Asset Tokenization Kit vision into something tangible.
+- Questions?

-You can read it all in detail on https://book-of-dalp.settlemint.com
+- Split into 4 teams

-Questoions?
+- Pitch!

 <!--
 Speaker notes: